Common Questions & Answers

 To maintain eligibility for the Immediate Entry Bursary (IEB), students must:

-Topics discussed in the meeting with the Academic and Financial Planner include:
+Topics discussed in the meeting with the IEB Advising appointment include:

 Unfortunately, the bursary can only be used for the academic year immediately following high school graduation.
 We encourage you to meet with our team to find a program that fits your career and education goals.

-NVIT publishes a Schedule of Events which includes add/drop, course withdrawal and program withdrawal deadlines.
+NVIT publishes the Important Dates & Deadlines document which includes add/drop, course withdrawal and program withdrawal deadlines.
 You should familiarize yourself with these dates before attending.
-We encourage students to meet with an Academic and Financial Planner before applying to and registering for a program.
-This is a great opportunity to ask any questions you have and to determine if coming to NVIT makes sense for you.
-Likewise, if you decide you do not want to continue with your studies at NVIT, you should meet with an Academic and Financial Planner to discuss your options.
+If you decide you need to reduce your courseload or do not want to continue your studies at NVIT, you should meet with an Academic and Financial Planner to discuss your options.

-A 60% course load must be maintained per semester to be eligible for the IEB.
-Learners who have a current accommodation through the Student Success Centre may request a 40% course load.
+A 60% course load per semester must be maintained to be eligible for the Immediate Entry Bursary (IEB).
+Learners who have an accommodation plan through the Success Centre may request a 40% course load.
 For eligibility questions, please contact the Registrar’s Office prior to the deadline.

 No, the bursary can only be used for the academic year immediately following grade 12 graduation.